Community Fibre vs Hyperoptic broadband

 1Gbps Fibre Broadband 920Mb average £26 Free 24 months

-Both providers offer symmetrical upload speeds on these gigabit-capable packages, and customers will be provided with a WiFi 6 enabled router on these plans.
-Yet, despite these similarities, Community Fibre is still over ten pounds per month cheaper.
+Both providers offer symmetrical upload speeds on these ultrafast and gigabit packages, and customers will all be provided with a WiFi 6 enabled router.
+Yet, despite these similarities, Community Fibre is still over ten pounds per month cheaper than Hyperoptic.

 For anyone struggling with their household bills in the cost of living crisis, Community Fibre also offer an affordable broadband tariff that's available to anyone who needs it.
 For just £12.50 per month, people can stay connected to the Internet with 35Mbps average download speeds.

-Overall, Community Fibre offer the cheapest prices, yet some customers may prefer Hyperoptic's fixed prices and promise of no mid-contract price hikes.
+Overall, Community Fibre offer the cheapest prices, yet, some customers may prefer Hyperoptic's stance on no mid-contract price hikes.

 Broadband packages

-Winner: Hyperoptic offer more flexible broadband packages and extras, including a home phone, WiFi boosters, and 30-day terms, although it's a close call with Community Fibre also offering certain extras.
+Winner: Hyperoptic offer more flexible broadband packages and extras, including a home phone, WiFi boosters, and 30-day terms, although it's a close call with Community Fibre also offering similar extras.

-Hyperoptic and Community Fibre both offer 12 and 24-month deals to customers across their superfast, ultrafast and gigabit-capable packages, although Hyperoptic also offer one-month contract options too.
+Hyperoptic and Community Fibre both offer 12 and 24-month deals to customers across their superfast, ultrafast and gigabit broadband packages, although Hyperoptic also offer one-month contract options too.

 There are also slight differences in their add-on services, with Hyperoptic offering a more standard home phone service, while Community Fibre's home phone plan is more expensive and unable to make outgoing calls to international numbers.